 During the lease term in Rockingham County

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Rockingham County, the renter must allow us to come into the rental home.
-Some valid reasons to access rental are to:
+During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Rockingham County, the renter must allow us to access the rental property.
+Some good reasons to go into rental home are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Rockingham County.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Rockingham County.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful source for landlords in Rockingham County
+a good source for property owners in Rockingham County

-- Before you put a renter in your rental in Rockingham County
+- Before you move a tenant into your investment in Rockingham County

 - Collections and evictions